M.I.T. Students Reinvent Running Shoe Lab Testing

 23 February 2009

 Science and innovation are cornerstones of our business at Newton Running.
-Over ten years ago, when Newton Running co-founder Danny Abshire first started testing radically different running shoe prototypes, he recognized the importance of a quantitative, scientific results to prove Newton technology designs worked.
+Over ten years ago, when Newton Running first started testing radically different running shoe prototypes and recognized the importance of quantitative, scientific results to prove Newton technology designs worked.

-However, Danny soon learned that current lab testing is antiquated and frustrating ‘science’ at best.
+However, one of the first lessons was that current lab testing is antiquated and frustrating ‘science’ at best.
 For years now, the standardized running shoe lab test has consisted of a piston that hammers down on the heel of a shoe to test cushioning.
 There are numerous problems with this testing method, but first and most obviously, it only evaluates the heel – not very useful for Newton shoes, which focus technology in the forefoot of the shoe.

 Enter: MIT graduate students.